-16th: In 1707, the Scottish and Westminster parliaments ratified the Treaty of Union; the act passed in the Scottish parliament by 110 votes to 67, amid a background of resistance, with crowds burning copies of the treaty on the streets of Edinburgh and attacking the buildings of the Scottish parliament.
-17th: In 1513, King James IV issued regulations to deal with the pestilence and ordered the provost, baillies, and council to put them into effect.
-And in 1795, the Duddingston Curling Society, which had an expensive joining fee of three guineas, was founded; the pictured octagonal building is a curling house, built in 1825 by eminent architect William Henry Playfair.
-18th: In 1823, The Scotsman noted that the work of ornamental improvement of the North Loch and adjoining grounds continued including the planting several full-sized trees.
-20th: In 1671, the council granted permission to Mr John Alexander, a teacher from Poland, to establish a school for learning German and Polish.
-23rd: In 1874, the city saw a Grand Illumination to celebrate the marriage of Queen Victoria's second son, Prince Alfred, to the Grand Duchess Maria Alexandrovna, the only surviving daughter of Emperor Alexander II of Russia; the Scotsman wrote: "The grand feature of the illumination will be the lighting up of the valley between Princes' Street and the Old Townfire burned at intervals will throw a weird glare over the Castle Rock"; the event included a firework display which was "directed as far as possible so as to fall within the range of the Castle banks between the esplanade and the railway."
+20th In 1671, the council granted permission to Mr John Alexander, a teacher from Poland, to establish a school for learning German and Polish.

+In 1874, the city saw a Grand Illumination to celebrate the marriage of Queen Victoria's second son, Prince Alfred, to the Grand Duchess Maria Alexandrovna, the only surviving daughter of Emperor Alexander II of Russia; the Scotsman wrote: "The grand feature of the illumination will be the lighting up of the valley between Princes' Street and the Old Town...fire burned at intervals will throw a weird glare over the Castle Rock"; the event included a firework display which was "directed as far as possible so as to fall within the range of the Castle banks between the esplanade and the railway."
 Most buildings in the centre participated including the Imperial Hotel, the Post Office, St George's Church and the Albert Hotel.

-24th: In 1644, the comptroller of accounts advanced funds for the equipment of the Town's Regiment for service in England.
+In 1644, the comptroller of accounts advanced funds for the equipment of the Town's Regiment for service in England.
 And in 1890, Candida Louise Hay, Marchioness of Tweeddale, was at the controls of the first locomotive (pictured) to cross the newly completed Forth Bridge.

-25th: In 1815, highway robbers Kelly and O'Neill were executed on Morningside Road where one of their robberies took place.
-(See plaque; note the Hanging Stanes are in Braid Road.)
-And in 1816, one hundred gentlemen (including Mr Walter Scott) dined in MacEwan's Rooms as part of the first public celebration of the birthday of the poet Robert Burns.
-Also in 1817, the Scotsman newspaper was first published.
-26th: In 1861, the One O'Clock Gun was fired for the first time in Edinburgh; the gun was created to complement a time ball on Nelson's Monument, which proved of no use in foggy conditions; the original gun took four men to fire and was connected to the Royal Observatory's clock by a 4,000 foot electric cable.
-27th: In 1527, King James V wrote to Abbot George Crichton of Holyrood expressing his appreciation of the 'good, faithful, and gratuitous service' provided by the provost, bailies, council, and community of Edinburgh since the death of his father at the Battle of Flodden.
+In 1784, Dr Alexander Webster, Edinburgh-born Minister of the Tolbooth Church, founder of the Widows' Scheme of the Church of Scotland, and known for Webster's Account of the Population of Scotland in 1755, died.
+And in 1815, highway robbers Kelly and O'Neill were executed on Morningside Road where one of their robberies took place.
+Also in 1816, one hundred gentlemen (including Mr Walter Scott) dined in MacEwan's Rooms as part of the first public celebration of the birthday of the poet Robert Burns.
+Finally in 1817, the Scotsman newspaper was first published.

+26th In 1861, the One O'Clock Gun was fired for the first time in Edinburgh; the gun was created to complement a time ball on Nelson's Monument, which proved of no use in foggy conditions; the original gun took four men to fire and was connected to the Royal Observatory's clock by a 4,000-foot electric cable.

+In 1527, King James V wrote to Abbot George Crichton of Holyrood expressing his appreciation of the 'good, faithful, and gratuitous service' provided by the provost, bailies, council, and community of Edinburgh since the death of his father at the Battle of Flodden.
 And in 1894, Edinburgh-born gun maker Alexander Henry died.

-28th: In 1829, murderer William Burke, one half of the notorious criminal duo 'Burke and Hare' was hanged in the high street at the head of Libberton Wynd, which joined Lawnmarket roughly where the east pavement of George IV Bridge is today in front of a crowd of over 20,000 people with nearby householders charging members of the public for seats with the best views.
+In 1829, murderer William Burke, one half of the notorious criminal duo 'Burke and Hare' was hanged in the high street at the head of Libberton Wynd, which joined Lawnmarket roughly where the east pavement of George IV Bridge is today in front of a crowd of over 20,000 people with nearby householders charging members of the public for seats with the best views.

-29th: In 1928, Edinburgh-born (in a house on Charlotte Square) Douglas Haig, 1st Earl Haig, AKA the 'butcher of the Somme', who commanded British Forces during World War One, died in London.
-30th: In 1607, the council and bailies agreed that John Orley, an Englishman, along with 4 companions should serve the town as musicians, walking along the Cowgate and High Street playing and singing early every morning, then play again at midday from St Giles' steeple, and finally between 6 and 7 PM.
-31st: In 1918, the so-called Battle of May Island started; the 'battle' was a series of collisions between submarines, battleships and cruisers during a secret military exercise named Operation ECI in the Firth of Forth; 270 Royal Navy servicemen were killed in the incident and although it took place during World War One, enemy forces were not involved.

-Compiled by Jerry Ozaniec, Membership Secretary of the Old Edinburgh Club, membership@oldedinburghclub.org.uk

-10th January (1864)